-On July 18, 2020, you can safely dispose of your household hazardous waste — for FREE.
-This collection event will take place at the Gwinnett County Fairgrounds from 8 a.m. till noon.
+On Saturday, July 16, 2022, residents of Gwinnett County can safely dispose of their household hazardous waste — for FREE.
+This collection event will take place at the Gwinnett County Fairgrounds from 8 to 11 a.m.

 Recycling or proper disposal of household hazardous waste helps protect the environment from pollution.
 During this free event, Gwinnett residents can drop off many of these hard-to-dispose-of items.